epfl-ada/ada-2024-project-c1n3mada/README.md

 ## Proposed timeline
-The following timeline provides an overview of the project implementation.
+The following timeline provides an overview of the project implementation. <br> Of course, it was not completely respected. 😊
 ```
 Topic decision — Deadline: 28.10.2024
   - Collect ideas and note preferences for the overall project idea